-Registering your hotel with Booking.com opens your property to a worldwide audience and gives you the automation you need to succeed.
+Registering your property with Booking.com opens your accommodation to a worldwide audience and gives you the automation you need to succeed.

-In a fiercely competitive hospitality market, a good and global (booking engine that is also a travel channel partner is essential when it comes to filling up your hotel and managing reservations, calendars, and capacity.
+In a fiercely competitive hospitality market, a good and global booking engine that is also a travel channel partner is essential when it comes to filling up your rooms and managing reservations, calendars, and capacity.
 In our research, we have found Booking.com to be one of the leading and most comprehensive resources out there.

 Customer-focused and part of the popular Priceline.com family, Booking.com will help you get guests in your rooms who otherwise may not have known about your property, thanks to their marketing techniques and huge user base.

 Let’s face it: digital marketing and SEO is hard work that takes a good deal of time and money.
 A good travel channel partner can go a very long way toward boosting your branding and getting guests in the door.
 In this day and age, you’ve simply got to automate and a good SaaS (Software as a Service) such as Booking.com will do wonders for your business.